averagehuman/mezzanine-invites/README.rst

 Invite Token must be used.

-Once used to register with a site the ``INVITE_CODE_EXPIRY_DAYS`` setting determines how many days before the Invite Token becomes invalid.
+Once used to register with a site the ``INVITE_CODE_EXPIRY_DAYS`` setting determines how many days before the Invite Token becomes invalid as a login token.

 In order for the invite code to be acceptable as a login token, add the ``InviteAuthBackend`` to the list of ``AUTHENTICATION_BACKENDS`` in settings::